g0lgs/Minos-Config-Script/README.md

 	ATTRS{idProduct}	(probably 'ea60')
 	ATTRS{serial}		(may include the radio model and an identifying serial)

-Each Radio Needs a unique name for each port so that the MinosSetRadoPorts.pl Script can associate them with the configured Radios
+Each Radio Needs a unique name for each port so that the MinosSetRadoPorts Script can associate them with the configured Radios

 The example '99-hamlib.rules' is: